CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup.md

 ```

 > [!WARNING]
-> If you do not destroy all three deployment groups and/or the notebook deployment, then there may be continued
+> If you do not destroy the Jupyter Notebook deployment, it may continue to incur costs.
-> associated costs.
-Also, the buckets you may have created via the cloud console or CLI will
-> not be destroyed by the above command (they would be, however, destroyed if you deleted the project).
+> Additionally, any Cloud Storage buckets you created (via the CLI or console) will not be automatically deleted.
+You are responsible for cleaning them up manually to avoid unnecessary charges.
 > For deleting the buckets consult [Delete buckets](https://cloud.google.com/storage/docs/deleting-buckets).